 Getting There

 One reason Alor sees so little tourism is because flights to the island are relatively new.
-You can fly to Alor, from Bali, with a stop in Kupang, on Timor Island.
-You can also fly directly to Alor from Jakarta.
+You can fly to Alor, from Bali or Jakarta, with a stop in Kupang, on Timor Island.
 Flight times and routes seem to change often.
 And don’t count on on-time flights in these areas, it’s island time for sure.

 Our trips partner Ben uses a local agent to book these inter-island flights because the airlines will change schedules without notifying ticket holders, but the local agents will notify him of any changes.